jannatjiaz/ChromoDethripsis/README.md

 If the denstiy of breakpoints on the chromothriptic region is higher than the average density across the other samples, it will be informative to use SV presence to assign haplotype blocks to one haplotype over the other.

-In order to do this run a long read SV caller which will output readnames with the SV calls
+In order to do this run a long read SV caller which will output readnames with the SV calls.
+For very high density SV calls, it was important to validate the initial call set.
+This is an optional step but it uses read evidence to determine support for reads.

+To run the SV validater, there are two steps:

+1) Make initial dictionary
+2) Generate a consensus